Rintse/CV_transition_reduction/README.txt

 RR CVs		0.000	47		62		0.00
 ===================================================================

-Our reduction layer definitely decreases the states explored, and thus the memory used.
+The reduction layer definitely decreases the states explored, and thus the memory used.
 It currently scales poorly with time however.
 We think a more optimised version might definitely be of use for model checking, but due to problems with the framework, we were not able to get there.